 - Last, add the shredded cabbage or beet greens, dill and parsley.
 If you can find beet greens, try using them in place of the cabbage for more flavor and more nutrition!

-Eastern Europe and Russia are vast territories and so there are many different varieties of borscht, including one of my other favorites – ‘Green Borscht’ made without beets with sour sorrel and eggs.
+Classic beef borscht is my favorite, followed by my other favorite – ‘Green Borscht’ – made without beets with sour sorrel and eggs.
 Get that recipe in my new cookbook, too!
 There are also lighter versions with less beets and more tomatoes; versions with chicken or pork; and even varieties that don’t include any cabbage.
 My dad really likes to make this recipe and adds canned cannellini or kidney beans at the very end.
 I would love to hear how you make your soup at home!
 Leave me a comment below!

-Enjoyed this Eastern European recipe?
+Enjoyed this delicious Ukrainian recipe?
 Check out the other recipes I have on my website you’re sure to enjoy!

 - Ukrainian Stewed Beef & Potatoes – this easy dish is made with tender chunks of beef and potatoes in a tomato sauce!